-Sony Xperia L now available for purchase in the U.S.Alex Wagner - Deputy Managing Editor, News Desk
+Sony Xperia L now available for purchase in the U.S.Alex Wagner - Editorial Director of News and Content

 Sony has been on a bit of a roll with its effort to sell unlocked Android hardware through its online store.
 After kicking off pre-orders for the Xperia ZL in late March, Sony began its Xperia Tablet Z presale, then it started selling the Xperia Z and Xperia SP in early May.
 Now another unlocked handset has hit Sony's online shop, and this time it's the Xperia L that's been made available to U.S. consumers.